 Current information for travellers

-Find out to what you should pay attention when holidaying abroad, what regulations apply and what persons arriving in Germany after spending time in a risk area need to know.
+Things to watch when holidaying abroad, the regulations that apply and what persons arriving in Germany need to know after spending time in a risk area.

 In principle, Germans are able to holiday in EU countries.
 This also applies to some other European countries.
 However, travel outside of the EU may be problematic.

 Owing to the pandemic, travel warnings for specific countries apply.
 On the website of the Federal Foreign Office, you can find out which countries are affected and what rules apply in other countries.

 Please check there for entry regulations before starting your journey.
 Many countries currently do not allow entry if you are travelling from Germany.

 Here you will find the most important questions and answers about digital entry registration, proof of arrival and entry quarantine.